-Tutorials at ENOG Meetings are allocated up to three hours and are usually scheduled in the morning before the start of the plenary sessions.
-Equipment other than the usual projector, screen and microphone provided in the meeting room are the responsibility of the person organising the workshop.
+Tutorials at ENOG Meetings are allocated up to two hours and are usually scheduled in the morning before the start of the plenary sessions

 Workshops are run by knowledge experts and consist of groups of people who actively participate individually or in small teams, give presentations, or work on a particular project with the aim of achieving a higher level of understanding or increasing their skill set through hands-on experience.

-Workshops at ENOG Meetings last up to three hours and are usually scheduled in the morning before the start of the plenary sessions.
-Equipment other than the usual projector, screen and microphone provided in the meeting room are the responsibility of the person organising the workshop.
+Workshops at ENOG Meetings last up to two hours and are usually scheduled in the morning before the start of the plenary sessions.

 A Birds-of-a-Feather (BoF) meeting is a simple gathering of any number of people who are interested in an ENOG community-related topic.
 Typically, the BoF organiser introduces the topic to the participants without a microphone or other technical support and the participants take part in an interactive discussion moderated by the organiser or appointed moderator(s).